docksal/docksal/docs/content/stack/configuration-variables.md

 Configuration variables can be specified in the `docksal.env` file or by running the `fin config set` command (e.g., `fin config set --global PROJECT_INACTIVITY_TIMEOUT="0.5h"`).
 All variables that are changed from their defaults below will require, at minimum, a project restart `fin restart` so that they can take effect.
 Additional steps may be required.

+### DOCROOT

+`Default: "docroot"`

+Defines a relative path to the Document Root of the web server.
+Final path will be `/var/www/$DOCROOT`, so by default it is `/var/www/docroot`.
+Change it to the desired directory (like `http`) or sub-directory as needed, or set to `.` to use the project root as web server Document Root.

 ### DOCKSAL_NFS_PATH

 The location of the folder on the host machine to mount to VirtualBox.
 See [file sharing](/core/file-sharing/) for more information.